Spotted Lanternfly (Lycorma delicatula)

 Family: Fulgoridae

 Spotted lanternfly (SLF; Lycorma delicatula) is planthopper native to Southeastern Asia that has become an invasive insect pest in the United States.
 Its first known North American establishment was in Berks County, Pennsylvania, U.S.A. in September 2014, but it is likely this species was first introduced in 2012.
-SLF has yet to be detected in Canada.
+To date, no reproducing populations of SLF have been confirmed in Canada.

 Quick Tips: